MicrosoftDocs/architecture-center/docs/reference-architectures/reliable-web-app/dotnet/apply-pattern-content.md

 The `DefaultAzureCredential` class works with Microsoft client libraries to provide credentials for local development and managed identities in the cloud.

-**Use infrastructure-as-code to set up managed-identities.** You should use bicep templates to create and configure the Azure infrastructure to support managed identities.
+**2. Automate infrastructure build.** You should use bicep templates to create and configure the Azure infrastructure to support managed identities.
 Managed identities don’t use secrets or passwords, so you don't need Key Vault or a secret rotation strategy to ensure integrity.
 You can store the connection strings in the App Configuration Service.

 *Reference implementation:* The reference implementation uses bicep templates to accomplish the following tasks: